MeeFoundation/agentpresentation-landing/src/content/blog/applications.md

 An Agent Presentation-compatible website would reads these fields, realize that it supports one of the two options (Google) and display one "Continue with Google" button.
 It would read the image data for this button from https://google.com/acf.toml in the OpenIDConnect section.
 In this way the website's log in page isn't cluttered with three extra buttons/options (Apple, Facebook, LinkedIn) that the person can't use.
 Instead it displays the one button (Google) that the user can use.

-## Digital wallets
+## Digital wallet

-Assume the person has a Mee smartwallet installed on their mobile phone.
+Assume a person has a Mee smartwallet installed on their mobile phone.
 Now assume they visite a website that supports OpenID SIOPv2.
 The person configures their browser to include the following HTTP header field:

     "Agent: SIOPv2, https://mee.foundation/acf.toml"